Kenneth Land: Research

 Land has done extensive research on contemporary social trends and quality-of-life measurement, demography, criminology, formal organizations, and mathematical and statistical models and methods for the study of social and demographic processes.
 Land worked on the Foundation for Child Development's Child and Youth Well-Being Index Project 1998 to 2017.
 As part of this work, he developed the Child Well-Being Index, based on 28 indicators, to track American children's well-being since 1975.
 In 2017, the YMCA OF THE USA began a joint sponsorship of the Annual Child and Youth Well-Being Index (CWI) Reports from this project.
 Along with Raymond Teske and Hui Zheng, he has also researched capital punishment in Texas using monthly data on numbers of executions and homicides.
 This research found evidence of a short-term (within the month of an execution) deterrent effect on homicides that is concentrated among non-felony homicides and part of which is displaced to subsequent months.

 Honors and awards

 Land was elected a Fellow of the American Statistical Association 1978, the Sociological Research Association 1981, the American Association for the Advancement of Science 1992, ISQOLS 1997, and the American Society of Criminology 2004.
 His awards include the 1997 Paul F. Lazarsfeld Award from the Methodology Section of the American Sociological Association and ISQOLS' 2003 Distinguished Service Award.
+In 2023, he was invited by the American Sociological Association Retirement Network (ASARN) to deliver the ASARN Life in Sociology Lecture at the American Sociological Association Annual Meeting in Philadelphia, Pennsylvania on August 20, 2023; the title of his Lecture was Once a Sociologist, Always a Sociologist.